Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 Singularity image to use for this task.
-Due to Singularity limitations, if the image specified at a certain URI changes, the image will automatically be pulled again from the registry the next time that the image is used in a task which will lead to increased latency to begin task execution, and lead to potential inconsistencies between task executions.
+Due to Singularity limitations, if the image specified at a certain URI changes, the image will automatically be pulled again from the registry the next time that the image is used in a task which can lead to increased latency to begin task execution if the image differs from a previous pull, and lead to potential inconsistencies between task executions.
 * (optional) `task_factory` is a way to dyanmically generate tasks.
 This enables parameter sweeps and task repetition without having to explicitly generate a task array with different parameters for the